 SECTION 5.
 LIABILITY FOR PUNITIVE DAMAGES.
-The trier of fact

-may award punitive damages against a defendant if:
+(a) The trier of fact may award punitive damages against a defendant if:

-(1) the defendant has been found liable for a legally recognized injury for which punitive damages are allowable under the law of this State;
+(1) the defendant has been found liable for a legally recognized injury which supports an award of punitive damages under the law of this State;

-(2) the plaintiff has established by clear and convincing evidence that the defendant acted with a malicious or fraudulent intent to cause the injury or a conscious and flagrant disregard for the rights or interests of others in causing the injury; and
+(2) the plaintiff has established by clear and convincing evidence that the defendant maliciously intended to cause the injury or consciously and flagrantly disregarded the rights or interests of others in causing the injury; and

-(3) an award should be made for the purpose of punishing the defendant for the conduct or deterring the defendant from similar conduct in like circumstances in the future.
+(3) an award is necessary to punish the defendant for the conduct or to deter the defendant from similar conduct in like circumstances.